moorepants/me41055/content/pages/syllabus.rst

 Brightspace
 ===========

-We will make use of Brightspace for the course.
 We will be using several features in Brightspace:

 Announcements
    This will be the instructor's primary communication avenue to you.
 These